MagaluCloud/magalu/mgc/cli/docs/network/vpcs/peerings/list.md

 ---
 # List

-Returns the VPC peerings associated with the current tenant.
+List the VPC peerings in your tenant.
+Use --vpc-id to show only the peerings a given VPC takes part in.

 ## Usage:
 ```